Overview for Chianti Wine Trails: Florence to Siena

 Hotels for Chianti Wine Trails: Florence to SienaGo to top of page

-Accommodation is in selected B&Bs, 3-star hotels and agriturismi*, all with en-suite facilities and a good Italian breakfast included each morning.
+Accommodation is in selected B&Bs and 2&3-star hotels, all with en-suite facilities and a good Italian breakfast included each morning.
 All places have been carefully hand-picked by us and their quality is regularly monitored.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.

 Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.